On-demand: Practical Guide to Air Quality Compliance for Oil and Gas Industry

 - Part 3: New Source Performance Standards (NSPS) Subparts OOOO/OOOOa

 - Part 4: Managing Leak Detection & Repair (LDAR) Programs

 - Part 5: Federal Engine Rule Compliance

-Environmental professionals in the oil and gas industry seeking to gain knowledge on US air-quality regulations.
-Learn about how software and consulting services can help simplify the new air-quality permitting and compliance requirements.
+This webinar is ideal for environmental professionals in the oil and gas industry seeking to gain knowledge on US air quality regulations.
+Learn about how software and consulting services can help simplify the new air quality permitting and compliance requirements.

 Christi M. Wilson, Managing Consultant at Trinity Consultants Ms. Wilson is graduate from M.I.T. and a managing consultant with Trinity’s Pittsburgh office where she assists industrial facilities with various projects, including federal NSR/PSD and state air-quality permitting, Greenhouse Gas (GHG) Mandatory Reporting Rule (MRR) compliance, NESHAP/MACT applicability and compliance, FERC Resource Report 9 filings, and Environmental Information Management System (EMIS) selection and implementation.
 She has more than 20 years of multi-media environmental experience in various states across the U.S., primarily focused on air-quality permitting and compliance in Pennsylvania, West Virginia, and New York.
 Ms. Wilson has managed more than 7,500 projects involving all segments of the oil and natural gas industry, including upstream wellhead/production operations, midstream gathering and processing, downstream refining, gas transmission, and distribution.